Skip to content

 Despite unfavorable site conditions and the second-worst winter in Wisconsin history, the Bechtel team developed innovative solutions to overcome complex engineering and to safely and economically install the pumps during a four-month period in 2009.

-Oak Creek renovation
+Oak Creek Renovation

 The Oak Creek expansion at Elm Road is part of Wisconsin Energy’s Power the Future Plan.
 The plan’s overall objective is to reduce emissions system-wide by more than 65 percent while increasing electricity generation by 50 percent.